ndom91/checkly-vscode/README.md

 ## 📌 Installation

+- Download the `.vsix` file from the latest [Github Release](https://github.com/ndom91/checkly-vscode/releases) and install it manually
-Search for "Checkly" in your VS Code Extensions sidebar.
-Alternatively, you can download the `.vsix` file from Github and install it manually.
+- [Coming Soon] Search for "Checkly" in your VS Code Extensions menu

 ## 🏋️‍♀️ Contributing